Family Educational Rights and Privacy Act (FERPA)

 Examples of academic records include:

-- information contained in the student files of the Registrar, Dean, Academic and Administrative departments that are accessible to other University employees with a business need-to-know
+- information contained in the student files of the Student Records, Dean, Academic and Administrative departments that are accessible to other University employees with a business need-to-know

 - computer records